 It generates a table by the cartesian product of one table with another table.
-The total number of rows after the cartesian product would be rows of the first table and columns of the second table.
-Code Example:
+After the cartesian product, the total number of rows would be rows of the first table and columns of the second table.

 SELECT * FROM Students CROSS JOIN Students_backup_table;